scalableminds/webknossos-libs/docs/src/webknossos-py/installation.md

 pip install webknossos
 ```

-For some usecases it is necsessary to install the optional dependencies:
+For extended file format conversation support it is necessary to install the optional dependencies:

 ```bash
 pip install "webknossos[all]"